ramonpbarros/responsive-website/README.md

 List of features:
 * About me tab, responsive.
 * Portfolio tab with grid containing 5 images, responsive.
-* Contact tab with Bootstrap's form, responsive.
+* Contact tab using Bootstrap's form, responsive.

 To-do list for future development:
 * Add banners to images on portfolio's tab.
 * Give action on click to these banners and direct user to different projects.
-* Get contact form to actually work.
+* Get input from contact form and use it.

 ## Status
 Project is: _in progress_